cultleader777/EdenPlatform/wiki/networking.md

 Simple DC network, assumes only one /24 subnet with a single switch.
 Router gateway ip should be specified.
 Modeled after simple home networks which have a home router and a switch.

+### hetzner

+This is Hetzner robot, not hetzner cloud.
+We assume servers get one interface with public ip address, we also use this interface for linux native vlan setup, make sure you expose appropriate firewall rules for hetzner robot.
+Namely, 53 for DNS, 22 for SSH, 80 for HTTP, 443 for HTTPS and 51820 for wireguard.

+You'll need to create vswitches in hetzner manually, and make sure they match inside eden platform data where you specify `if_vlan` on interfaces.